thekidk/countries-web-app/README.md

 ## How to run project

-In the project directory, you can run: npm start or yarn start to run the project
+In the project directory, you can run: 'npm start' or 'yarn start' in<br/> the terminal to run the project

 ### `yarn start`